-Double Ninth Festival, also called Chongyang Festival (Chung Yeung Festival in Hong Kong), is a traditional Chinese festival for the elders.
+Double Ninth Festival, is also called Chongyang Festival (Chung Yeung Festival in Hong Kong).
+It is a traditional Chinese festival for the elders.
 So it is known as Senior People’s Day.

-The Double Ninth Festival is celebrated on the ninth day of the ninth lunar month in the Chinese calendar, it falls on October 14th in 2021.
+The Double Ninth Festival is celebrated on the 9th day of the 9th lunar month in the Chinese calendar.
+It falls on October 11, Friday, 2024.

-People in Hong Kong and Macao will have one day break to celebrate this traditional festival.
-But it is not a public holiday in Mainland China.
+People in Hong Kong and Macao will have a day break to celebrate this traditional festival.

 How to Celebrate the Double Ninth Festival?